 Most police reports are pretty straightforward.
 When the police arrive on the scene, their objective is to collect the following information:

-- At what time did the accident happen?
+- The time the accident happened

 - Names, phone numbers and other information about those involved in the accident

-- Get statements from all parties
+- Statements from all parties

 - A description of any environmental and road issues

-- Take note of any injuries
+- Note of any injuries

 The police will also try to find out how the accident initially happened, and that goes into their report.

 Now if you’ve decided to answer any questions, you should be mindful of what is said.
 All police offers take note of everything that’s said, and it becomes part of the legal record.
-So, anything you say can and will be used in any criminal proceedings.
+So, anything you say can and will be used in any legal proceedings.

 After an accident, you always want to ask the police for a copy of the report.
 You should be able to receive a copy within 10 days of the accident.
 When you get the copy go over it carefully to ensure that all the details on there are correct.
 If there are mistakes or information isn’t compete, you need to ask the police to revise their report.